Bingo (British version): Mechanised cash

 The gameplay involves a computer, known as a stage rig controller, which automatically deducts a "participation fee" (par-fee) set by the operator (typically between 40% and 60%).
 The remaining credit is added to the prize pool.
 Players can choose when to play by inserting credit into a coin slot, with games typically costing either 50p or £1 per board.
-Most clubs offer two boards per coin slot, labeled Board A and Board B. Initially, only Board A is activated when credit is added.
+Most clubs offer two boards per coin slot, labelled Board A and Board B. Initially, only Board A is activated when credit is added.
 To activate Board B, players must insert extra credit and press their claim buttons.
 Alternatively, players can use electronic bingo terminals to select boards (A, B, C, or D).

 In fast-paced electronic bingo games, players press a claim button to signal a winning combination, allowing operators to collect more frequent par-fees.
 Prize money is delivered to the winner's table, and electronic board winnings are automatically added to their bingo account.
 In Northern Ireland bingo clubs, different regulations apply, and callers announce wins without player participation.
 This approach enables players to play more positions for a better chance of winning.